Betty Draper: How are the [bottles] already open?

-I had two conflicting ideas at the same time: Of my 130+ training runs, I was nervous I was unprepared (see “miles behind” below) on all of them except 3 or 4 near the end, but simultaneously there was never a doubt in my mind that I would complete the race within the 30-hour cutoff time.
+I had two conflicting ideas at the same time: Of my 130+ training runs, I was nervous I was unprepared (see “Miles Behind” below) on all of them except three or four near the end, but simultaneously there was never a doubt in my mind that I would complete the race within the 30-hour cutoff time.

 Another principle that must be learned for successful running, but is much more useful in the real world, is acknowledging your emotions without being controlled by them.